pmdjdias/ua_computerVision/#06 - GeometricTransforms/README.md

 You may also show the result of subtracting images after warping to evaluate the correctness of the evaluated transform.

 ## 6.3 - Find keypoints in both Images using the SIFT algorithm
-Detect points of interest in both image using the SIFT (Scale-Invariant Feature Transform).
+Use SIFT (Scale-Invariant Feature Transform) to detect points of interest in the original and transformed image.
 You may use the following code:
 ```html
 # Initiate SIFT detector